 The case of LOGAN is an example of where the Court has upheld a Binding Financial Agreement (BFA).
-This case provides some reassurance and guidance to both parties wishing to uphold a BFA and parties looking to set one aside.
+This case provides some reassurance and guidance to both parties wishing to uphold Binding Financial Agreements and parties looking to set one aside.

-A Binding Financial Agreement is an alternative to making an Application for Consent Orders and is not subject to any pre-execution review or approval process by the Court.
+Binding Financial Agreements are an alternative to making an Application for Consent Orders and is not subject to any pre-execution review or approval process by the Court.

 The pre-requisites for entering into such agreements are prescribed by the Family Law Act 1975 (the Act) and are strictly applied.